Berkeley-CS61B/website-fa23/materials/lab/lab02/index.md

 ### Visualizer (Phase 1)

 For this portion of the lab, we'll be working with `IntList`.
-If you need a quick recap, refer to the lecture slides from this Monday and Wednesday (links found on website).
+If you need a quick recap, refer to the relevant lecture slides from this week.

 Adding to our implementation of `IntList` are two methods that may not have been
 mentioned: `print` and `of`.
 The `of` method makes it more convenient to create `IntList`s.